amir734jj/cs351/lab12/note.marp.md

 ---

-## HashMap vs. Hashtable in Java (Cont.)
+## HashMap vs. HashTable in Java (Cont.)

-> 1. Hashtable is synchronized, whereas HashMap is not.
+> 1. HashTable is synchronized, whereas HashMap is not.
 This makes HashMap better for non-threaded applications, as unsynchronized Objects typically perform better than synchronized ones.

-> 2. Hashtable does not allow null keys or values.
+> 2. HashTable does not allow null keys or values.
 HashMap allows one null key and any number of null values.

 > 3. One of HashMap's subclasses is LinkedHashMap, so in the event that you'd want predictable iteration order (which is insertion order by default), you could easily swap out the HashMap for a LinkedHashMap.
-This wouldn't be as easy if you were using Hashtable.
+This wouldn't be as easy if you were using HashTable.

 [Source](https://stackoverflow.com/a/40878/1834787)